 Picking the model that’s right for you

-So when it comes to the often-debated question of who should own customer expansion and renewals, remember: There is no right or wrong way, there’s just what is right for you.
+When it comes to the often-debated question of who should own customer expansion and renewals, remember: There is no right or wrong way, there’s just what is right for you.

 This account coverage model from Desired Path is a great tool to help you sort out what’s right for your organization.